What has happened in Nepal since the 2015 earthquake

 Perhaps I’m not the only one who thinks this way …

 In the coming year there will be great change in Nepal again.
 It’s inevitable.
-The very core of Nepalese society has changed since the earthquake.
+The very core of Nepali society has changed since the earthquake.

 What changes will occur?
-That will be up to the Nepalese people themselves as they know better than anyone else what has happened to them over the past year.
+That will be up to the Nepali people themselves as they know better than anyone else what has happened to them over the past year.

 Nepal’s future is rightfully in the hands of its people whether they realize it or not.